mbodm/WAUZ/README.md

 The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
 Therefore i need to explain this a bit in detail here, since this may be important for the user, when it comes down to "data loss" topics.

-The short version:
+TThe short version:

-WAUZ now always clears the destination folder (removing all files and folders inside it), before the unzip process even starts.
-This means: If in example a zip file is corrupted and WAUZ stops, you already lost all of your old/existing addons (inside the destination folder).
-In most cases this should be no problem, because the destination folder is normally just a "working folder" for binary stuff, solely used for the addon "applications".
+WAUZ now always clears the selected destination folder (removing all files and folders inside it), before the unzip process even starts.
+This means: If in example a zip file is corrupted and WAUZ stops, you already lost all of your old/existing addons inside the destination folder.
+In 99% of all cases this should be no problem, because the destination folder is normally just a "working folder" for binary stuff, solely used for the addon "applications".
 This applies also and foremost to the "World of Warcraft AddOns" folder (when used as destination folder in WAUZ).
-Normally there should not reside any sensible data, config files, or something like that.
-Even the addons themselfes store their config files in another folder (a specific folder inside the World of Warcraft installation folder).
-But if you stored anything important in the destination folder, for whatever reason, make sure you create a backup before pressing the "Unzip" button of WAUZ!
-If you want to know more about why this changed and how it worked before the 1.0.3 version, just continue reading.
+Normally no sensible data (personal data, config files, or something like that) should reside there.
+Even the addons themselfes store their config files in another location (another specific folder inside the World of Warcraft installation folder).
+But: If you stored anything important in the selected destination folder, for whatever reason, make sure you create a backup before pressing the "Unzip" button!
+If you want to know more about "why this has changed and how it worked before", just continue reading.

 The long (technical background) version:

+How it worked before 1.0.3 release version?

+In the past WAUZ first unzipped an addon zip file into its own specific temp folder (a random-named foler under the user´s temp folder, in "C:\Users\XXX\AppData\Local\Temp").
+Then WAUZ inspected the name of every file and folder inside the temp folder and checked if the destination folder already contains a file or folder with that name.
+If so, WAUZ deleted specifically that file or folder from the destination folder.

+There are a few ways, the unzip process can be handled.
+Let´s quickly have a look at them:

+- Approach 1:
+Remove all content inside the destination folder (the old/existing addon files and folders) first, before even start the unzip process.
+Then unzip all addons directly into the destination folder.
+Pros: Easy, straight and fast.
+Cons: